Place Archive

 Arenal Observatory Lodge at sunset, Costa Rica, overlooking Lake Arenal and lush rainforest.

-The Arenal Observatory Lodge in La Fortuna, Costa Rica, offers views of Lake Arenal and the surrounding rainforest.
-Originally established in 1910 as a research station for the Carnegie Institution, the lodge was built to facilitate scientific study of the nearby Arenal Volcano.
-Today, it operates as a hotel and provides a base for exploring the region's natural beauty and geological significance.
-The lodge's architecture features expansive verandas and green metal roofs designed to complement the tropical environment.
+Arenal Observatory Lodge in La Fortuna, Costa Rica, overlooks Lake Arenal and the surrounding rainforest.
+The lodge, originally established as a research station for the Carnegie Institution, is set near Arenal Volcano and operates as a hotel for visitors to the area.

 Arenal Volcano in Costa Rica is visible at sunset, with lush green rainforest in the foreground.